Sanshain/rollup-plugin-macros-calculate/README.md

 ````

-Start `rollup -c` and we get the following output result:
+Start `rollup -c` and get the following output result:

 `output`: